Topology of $3$-manifolds with uniformly positive scalar curvature

-We will prove it in Appendix A. We use Corollary \ref{exhaustion} and Lemma \ref{curve} to get that \begin{corollary} Let $M$ and $\gamma$ be assumed as in Lemma \ref{curve}.
-For any compact set $K$ containing $\gamma$, there is a closed curve $\sigma \subset M\setminus K$ so that it is contractible in $M$ but non-contractible in $M\setminus \gamma$. \end{corollary}
+We prove this in Appendix A. Corollary \ref{exhaustion} and Lemma \ref{curve} implies \begin{corollary} Let $M$ be an open $3$-manifold which is homotopically equivalent to $\mathbb{S}^1$ and $\gamma$ be a closed curve generating $\pi_1(M)$.
+For any compact set $K$ containing $\gamma$, there is a closed curve $\sigma \subset M\setminus K$ such that it is contractible in $M$ but non-contractible in $M\setminus \gamma$. \end{corollary}